openanalytics/s3-algo/README.md

 https://docs.aws.amazon.com/AmazonS3/latest/dev/optimizing-performance-guidelines.html

 Currently, uploading multiple files has been the main focus.
-Deletion of prefix is also implemented.
+Listing of files and deletion of prefix is also implemented.
-Listing of files is planned.
+Copying files (S3 to S3) is planned.

-NOTE: futures from `futures v0.1` are used internally and thus for example `tokio-compat` is required to run the futures, until `rusoto` updates to use `tokio 0.2`.

-NOTE: also due to `rusoto` currently using `bytes 0.4`, a quick compatibility function between `bytes 0.4` and `bytes 0.5` was made that is not zero-cost (clones the bytes), which will affect performance of the upload functionality, until `rusoto` updates to `tokio 0.2` and `bytes 0.5`.

 # Upload
 ## Features of the `s3_upload_files` function